aksommerville/shovel/README.md

  - [x] Native: General input mapping.
  - [ ] Native: Suppress screensaver on gamepad input.
- - [ ] Remaining linux drivers: alsafd,asound,bcm.
+ - [ ] Remaining linux drivers: asound,bcm.
 Can and should we do an X11 no-GX driver?
  - [ ] MacOS drivers.
  - [ ] MS Windows drivers.
  - [ ] SDL drivers?